keys-pub/updater/README.md

 - command: Executes a command with a timeout
 - osx: MacOS specific UI
-- process: Utilities to find and terminate Processes
+- process: Utilities to find and terminate processes
 - saltpack: Verify updates with [Saltpack](https://saltpack.org/)
 - sources: Update sources for remote locations (like S3), or locally (for testing)
 - test: Test resources